Arlington Independent School District

-Arlington Independent School District or Arlington ISD is a school district based in Arlington, Texas (USA).
+Arlington Independent School District (AISD) or Arlington ISD is a school district based in Arlington, Texas, United States.

 The Arlington Independent School District covers the majority of Arlington and much of the Tarrant County portion of Grand Prairie.
 The district serves the entirety of the small towns of Pantego and Dalworthington Gardens.
 A portion of Fort Worth and Mansfield lies within the district; it only contains a wastewater plant.
 No Fort Worth residents are zoned to Arlington ISD schools.

 Governance

 The Arlington Independent School District is governed by a publicly elected school board.
 The members of the board for the 2023-2024 school year were: